JacobMiske/ScALP_laser/README.md

 # Scanning Art Laser Projector

-For an experimental art project with a white laser and galvo mirrors.
+For the experimental art project with a white laser and galvo mirrors.